ARISE-Initiative/robosuite/docs/algorithms/benchmarking.md

 ![sac_stack](../images/benchmarking/sac_stack.png)

-### Pick Place
+### Pick-and-Place
-For the Pick Place task, single-object simplified variations of the task were used.
+For the Pick-and-Place task, single-object simplified variations of the task were used.
 Specifically, PickPlaceCan and PickPlaceMilk were both tested on Panda and Sawyer robots with OSC_POSE.

 PickPlaceCan
 ![sac_pick_place_can](../images/benchmarking/sac_pick_place_can.png)